European rights court rules against Russia on Magnitsky death | DW | 27.08.2019

 "The Court found in particular that the medical care given to Mr. Magnitskiy in prison had been inadequate and had led to his death and that the subsequent investigation had been lacking.
 He had also been held in over-crowded conditions and had been ill-treated shortly before dying," the ECHR said.

-In addition, the court said Russia had violated the auditor's right to liberty and security due to his almost year in detention and that he was further denied a right to a fair trial during posthumous proceedings and conviction.
+In addition, the court said Russia had violated the auditor's right to liberty and security due to his almost year in detention and that he was further denied a right to a fair trial during posthumous proceedings and conviction for tax evasion.

 "The authorities had had reasonable grounds to suspect Mr Magnitskiy of being involved in tax evasion," the court said, but that suspicion did not justify his imprisonment for more than a year and "the authorities had not provided sufficient reasons for keeping him detained for such a long period of time."